awsdocs/amazon-api-gateway-developer-guide/doc_source/import-edge-optimized-api.md

 # Import an Edge\-Optimized API into API Gateway<a name="import-edge-optimized-api"></a>

-You can import an API Swagger definition file to create a new edge\-optimized API by specifying the `EDGE` endpoint type as an additional input, besides the Swagger file, to the import operation\.
+You can import an API's OpenAPI definition file to create a new edge\-optimized API by specifying the `EDGE` endpoint type as an additional input, besides the OpenAPI file, to the import operation\.
 You can do so using the API Gateway console, AWS CLI, an AWS SDK, or the API Gateway REST API\.

 **Topics**
 + [Import an Edge\-Optimized API Using the API Gateway Console](#import-edge-optimized-api-with-console)